-- Avoid being outside during early morning or early evening. - Wear long sleeves and pants when outdoors. - Use an insect repellent containing one of the following: - o DEET - o Picaridin (KBR 3023) - o oil of lemon eucalyptus (p-menthane 3,8-diol or PMD).

-Read the label.
-Apply as often as recommended and always check to see if it is safe for children

-- Use screened windows and doors so insects don't enter your home. - Screen or cover rain barrels. - Tip and Toss water every 3 4 days from containers that collect standing water such as flowerpots, pet bowls, buckets, tires, toys, bird baths, tarps.
+- Avoid being outside during early morning or early evening - Wear long sleeves and pants when outdoors - Use an insect repellent containing DEET, Picaridin (KBR 3023), or oil of lemon eucalyptus (p-menthane 3,8-diol or PMD) read the label and always check to see if safe for children - Use screened windows and doors so insects don't enter your home - Screen or cover rain barrels - Empty all containers that collect standing water such as flowerpots, pet bowls, buckets, tires, toys, bird baths, tarps, etc.

-Symptoms of diseases spread by mosquitoes
+Symptoms of Diseases Spread by Mosquitoes

-Mosquitoes can spread diseases like West Nile Virus and La Crosse Encephalitis.
+(including West Nile Virus and La Crosse Encephalitis)

-Most people don't have any symptoms.
-But if someone does have symptoms, the most common ones are:

-- o Fever, headache, and body aches

-- o Nausea, vomiting, and tiredness

-- Some people may have a rash or swollen lymph glands
+- Most people don't have any symptoms.
+But, the most common symptoms are like the flu: - Fever, headache, and body aches - Nausea, vomiting, and tiredness - Some people may have a rash or swollen lymph glands

-When to call the doctor
+When to Call the Doctor

-- If you have symptoms and think you have a disease from a mosquito or a tick - Any time you have symptoms that don't go away or get worse
+- If you have symptoms and think that it is likely that you have a disease from a mosquito - Any time you have symptoms that don't go away or get worse